-The following table summarizes the total carrying value of the equity investments accounted for under the measurement alternative as of March 31, 2019 including cumulative unrealized upward and downward adjustments made to the initial cost basis of the securities (in thousands):
+The following table summarizes the total carrying value of the equity investments accounted for under the measurement alternative as of March 31, 2020, including cumulative upward and downward adjustments made to the initial cost basis of the securities.
+There was no adjustments recorded for the three months ended March 31, 2020.